 When consumers are protected in this way from "hidden nasties," they can focus their scarce attention on the salient aspects of the product (e.g., exactly how much sugar) that are likely to result in better choices.
 Moreover, with such protections, consumers are more likely to have the confidence to try new products or suppliers.
 Without them, they may be more inclined to buy from established incumbent sellers who may be no better than entrants, but who have earned consumer trust by selling in previous periods.
 This can clearly increase the market power of such suppliers.
-Competition can thus be improved by consumer protection law that allows consumers to choose safely between products, including from less well-established sellers, secure in the knowledge that a mistaken choice will not have significant adverse consequences (see, e.g., Heidhues et al., 2021).21
+Competition can thus be improved by consumer-protection law that allows consumers to choose safely between products, including from less well-established sellers, secure in the knowledge that a mistaken choice will not have significant adverse consequences.

-Consumer protection law also can help to limit leverage of a market position from a firm's core market into new markets.
+Consumer-protection law also can help limit a firm's ability to leverage its position in its core market into new markets.
 Where a firm has an existing customer relationship, it has a natural advantage in selling additional products to that customer.
 However, it can potentially unfairly exploit its advantageous position through selling additional products on a misleading basis.
-For example, the UK Advertising Standards Authority recently upheld a complaint against Amazon in relation to its advertising of its Amazon Prime service, which is additional or complementary to its core online shopping service.22 By misleading consumers into taking Prime, Amazon was effectively leveraging its core market position into this additional service, conduct that raises concerns both about Amazon's market power (an "antitrust" concern) and its marketing methods (a "consumer protection" concern).
+For example, the UK Advertising Standards Authority recently upheld a complaint against Amazon in relation to its advertising of its Amazon Prime service, which is additional or complementary to its core online shopping service.
+By misleading consumers into subscribing to Prime, Amazon was effectively leveraging its core market position into this additional service, conduct that raises concerns both about Amazon's market power (an "antitrust" concern) and its marketing methods (a "consumer protection" concern).